trifectatechfoundation/teach-rs/COURSE.md

 ### A - Introduction to Rust
 #### A1 - Language basics
+This module introduces the first basic concepts of Rust.
+It motivates why the Rust language exists, and what students gain from learning it.
+After completing this module, the student is able to:
+- Describe the problems the Rust programming language aims to solve
+- Describe the design goals of Rust
+- Decide whether Rust is a fitting technology to write a particular application in, given requirements
+- Solve basic owership-related compiler errors
+- Write Rust programs using basic syntax and operators
+- Use basic methods to convert between types
+- Explain panic behaviour of a Rust application and identify some panicking operations.

 - **'Why' of Rust language**
     - Problems Rust intends to solve
     - The fields it operates in